-Northern Ballet’s contemporary Swan Lake is overflowing with dance content and features a love triangle that makes the most of the Company’s premier dancers.
+Northern Ballet’s Swan Lake is overflowing with dance content and features a love triangle that makes the most of the Company’s premier dancers.

 An atmospheric Prologue functions as an absorbing mini drama, recounting the lakeside loss that drives David Nixon’s inventive narrative.